 In March, Chef John Sundstrom, Kelly Ronan, and JM Enos welcomed guests back to Lark this year.
 Alongside 952 East Seneca Street in Seattle, Washington, the restaurant buzzed with excitement.
 Chefs Testimonial "When we closed the doors in March of 2020, we had no idea it would be almost two full years before we opened…

-Where To Play This March in Portland: Events, Dining & Local Picks Just 20 minutes from PDX, Portland blends small-town charm with world-class flavor.
-Its bridges connect walkable neighborhoods filled with food carts, microbreweries, vintage shops, and indie theaters.
-Festivals animate Pioneer Courthouse Square and Waterfront Park, while Forest Park and the Columbia River Gorge sit just beyond the skyline.
-Continue Reading
+Where To Play This May in Portland: Events, Dining, & Local Picks Just 20 minutes from PDX, Portland blends small-town charm with world-class flavor.
+Its bridges connect walkable neighborhoods full of food carts, microbreweries, vintage shops, and indie theaters.
+Festivals animate Pioneer Courthouse Square and Waterfront Park, while nature beckons from Forest Park to the Columbia River Gorge.
+Portland rewards Continue Reading